 A year or two ago I used Tumblr to take back the Internet and own my data.
 I posted links, images and videos on Tumblr to cross-post those to Twitter and Facebook.

-While it felt good and I liked to look at the Tumblr stream, the Twitter and Facebook streams didn’t look as good.
+While it felt good and I liked to look at my Tumblr stream, the Twitter and Facebook streams didn’t look as good.
 To no surprise all links in my Twitter and Facebook stream point back to Tumblr, which they should, but there was information and meaning lost in this, because they weren’t displayed as rich content.
 It wasn’t as clear where these posts actually point to.

-Having the data on Tumblr’s servers is not actually owning the data, but it’s much easier to get it out from Tumblr than from Twitter or Facebook.
+Having the data stored on Tumblr’s servers is not actually owning the data, but it’s much easier to get it out from Tumblr than from Twitter or Facebook.
 But it feels better to have my own posts on my own site.